 The Practice of Contemplative Photography, by Andy Karr and Michael Wood, offers a practical system of instruction that applies the wisdom of Buddhist teachings on perception and creativity to the contemporary art of digital photography.
-This newly released book from Shambhala Publications includes: an introduction to basic ideas about the role of mind in photography and ways of accessing natural creativity; a step-by-step guide to contemplative photography practice, including experiential exercises and shooting assignments; a three-part method for shooting fresh, uncontrived images; and a deep appreciation for the joy of seeing.
+This book from Shambhala Publications, published in 2011, includes: an introduction to basic ideas about the role of mind in photography and ways of accessing natural creativity; a step-by-step guide to contemplative photography practice, including experiential exercises and shooting assignments; a three-part method for shooting fresh, uncontrived images; and a deep appreciation for the joy of seeing.

 From the Epilogue